chaseruskin/orbit/docs/src/tutorials/final_project.md

   );
 ```

-And let's get the code snippet for the OR gate as well.
+Remember, we can use the shorthand switches `-l` and `-i` for the `--library` and `--instance` flags respectively.
+Let's also get the code snippet for the OR gate.
 ```
-$ orbit get or_gate --ip gates:1.0.0 --library --instance
+$ orbit get or_gate --ip gates:1.0.0 -li
 ```
 ```
 library gates;